Lior-Tor/JCT-FSWD-AllProjects/README.md

 # JCT-FSWD-AllProjects

-This repository serves as a central hub for all my project repositories.
+This repository serves as a central hub for all my FSWD project repositories.
 Below are links to each project:

 - [JCT - FSWD - Project 1](https://github.com/Lior-Tor/JCT-FSWD-Project1)
 - [JCT - FSWD - Project 2](https://github.com/Lior-Tor/JCT-FSWD-Project2)